meyusufdemirci/DeveloperMentorship/README.md

 ### When is the best time to start freelancing?
 Since freelancing is based on experience mostly, you should have at least 2 years of experience in the domain
 ### How can I calculate the price of a project?
 You should estimate the development duration(as hour) of the project first.
-Multipy the duration with your hourly rate.
+Multiply the duration with your hourly rate.
 You can also %25 increase the last price to give a buffer for non-expected bugs/works